concordion/concordion-website/_includes/tutorial.md

 {: #annotated-example}

 {% elsif html %}
 Concordion commands use a "concordion" namespace.
-We define this at the top of each document as follows:
+Change the opening `<html>` tag of your specification to add this namespace:

 ~~~html
 <html xmlns:concordion="http://www.concordion.org/2007/concordion">